 By definition, a “decision” is a determination arrived at after consideration.
 Here are three diagnostic questions you can use as you consider every leadership decision.

 1. What exactly is the decision that needs to be made?
 This may sound overly simplistic.
-But I have seen many bad leadership decisions simply because the leader or leaders had not well defined the decision that needed to be made.
+But I have seen many bad leadership decisions simply because the leader or leaders had not clearly defined the decision that needed to be made.
 This can be especially true in times of urgency.
 A presenting set of circumstances can blind leaders to the real issue-the underlying issue.
 A leader must determine what the right decision is in any given situation.
-This may cause the process to slow down some-but may prove to be the better part of wisdom later.
-Analysis, counsel and reflection may be critical to determining the essence of any given decision.
+This may cause the process to slow down some but may prove to be the better part of wisdom later.
+Analysis, counsel, and reflection may be critical to determining the essence of any given decision.

 2. Who should be involved in making the decision?
 Leaders must also consider this important question.
 Too often leaders make decisions in a vacuum.
 They do not value the counsel of others and they do not value the ownership and energy it will take for others to execute their decisions.
 This also does not mean that every decision should be a result of group think.
 A good leader will be discerning about who should be included.
 Who are the ultimate stakeholders?
 Who needs to contribute to the solution so that you have their best creativity and ownership to follow through?
 There is a “sweet spot” of people to include for every decision one faces.

-Try these decision diagnostic questions on for size in your own leadership.
-In the next post I will look at three types of decisions every leader must make.
+Try this decision diagnostic on for size in your own leadership.
 Please add your thoughts and comments on this important topic.
 Lead well!

 Additionally, here are some great Bible references from the books of Proverbs and the Psalms about decisions: Proverbs 15:22; Proverbs 16:1; Proverbs 16:3; Proverbs 16:33; Proverbs 21:5; Psalm 25:12